 6.Check your credit report to confirm the cancellation

 Then sit tight.
 Getting the card canceled may take a month or more.
 After that time, take a look at a copy of your credit report to make sure the account is marked as “closed.”

 You can pull a free copy of your credit report once a year from each of the top three credit bureaus (Equifax, Experian and TransUnion) at AnnualCreditReport.com.
-You can also get a free credit score and report from Bankrate.

 If the account appears open, repeat the process: Call the customer service number to report the mistake, follow up with a letter by certified mail (including a copy of your original letter requesting that the account be closed) and then check your credit report again.